Season’s Greetings: THE WAR ON CHRISTMAS!

-Friday Sunday.
+Friday Sunday Today.
 Some of you know this.
 I did not.
-I thought it was today actually because I don’t know how calendars work.
+I thought it was the other day actually because I don’t know how calendars work.
 I knew Christmas was near, because it’s cold out and there’s a line of kids at the mall waiting to get felt up, but not this near!

 Now then, as some of you know, there’s a war on Christmas.
 This was a secret war for many years until Bill O’Reilly made it know to us all.
 Bless his heart.
 See, Christmas doesn’t have enough Jesus in it these days, which is funny because the complaint used to be that there was too much commercialization of The Big Guy’s birthday and now it’s that there isn’t enough.
 I guess.
 (Way to go, Starbucks!)